iterative/dvc.org/static/docs/user-guide/large-dataset-optimization.md

 ## Configuring DVC cache file link type

-By default DVC tries to use reflinks if available on your system, however this is not the most common case at this time, so it falls back to the copying strategy.
-If you wish to enable hard or soft links, you can configure DVC like
+By default DVC tries to use reflinks for the <abbr>cache</abbr> if available on your system, however this is not the most common case at this time, so it falls back to the copying strategy.
+If you wish to enable hard or soft links, you can configure DVC like this:
-this:

 ```dvc
 $ dvc config cache.type hardlink,symlink